Treats symptoms of Parkinson disease, such as jerky muscle movements, muscle stiffness, and slow movement. Also treats restless legs syndrome (RLS).

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

-- Skin rash, swelling, or redness where the patch is worn.
+- Skin rash, itching, swelling, or redness where the patch is worn

-- Unusual behavior, mood changes, or seeing or hearing things that are not really there.
+- Unusual behavior, mood changes, confusion, or seeing or hearing things that are not there

 If you notice these less serious side effects, talk with your doctor: